 - If you use a shared device, make sure you don’t click “Remember me” when logging in.

-Unlock extra features with Uplet, an Instagram app for Mac
+Unlock extra features with Grids, an Instagram app for Mac

 If you’re googling how to deactivate Instagram because its web version is too limited for you, there’s an app that can save the day.
-It’s called Uplet, and it’s the best Instagram client for Mac out there.
+It’s called Grids, and it’s the best Instagram client for Mac out there.

-Upload photo and video content right from your Mac’s screen.
-Click on the upload button and select the location you want to browse.
-Or, drag your photo/video in.
+- Upload photo and video content right from your Mac’s screen.
+Click on the plus button and add your media.
 That’s it.
 A lifesaver if you use Mac for editing your visuals.
 Instead of transferring photos and videos to a phone, you’ll be able to post directly to Instagram.